reidmit/omelet/README.md

         (body ::
             (h1 :: This is Omelet!)))

 If you do want to test it out, you'll need Node installed.
-Clone this repo onto your local machine, navigate to the directory, and run `node readfile.js`.
-It currently reads Omelet code from `other/test_input.omelet` and outputs HTML to `other/test_output.html`.
+Clone this repo onto your local machine, navigate to the directory, and run `node arbo.js --help`.
+It will print the usage information to the console.